 Redbridge invited three international treasury professionals based in the US, UK and France to share their views on successful cash flow forecasting.
-Today, Ferdinand Jahnel, VP, Treasurer at Marsh & McLennan Companies explains how Artificial Intelligence (AI) could improve the process of cash forecasting.
+In this post, Ferdinand Jahnel, VP, Treasurer at Marsh & McLennan Companies, explains how artificial intelligence (AI) could improve the process of cash forecasting.

 – There is a very idiosyncratic seasonality in every business.
 For example, at Marsh & McLennan, we know that we have a low cash point in the first quarter.
 During the rest of the year, cash rolls in almost like clockwork.
 Therefore, the way we ultimately develop our forecasts is by taking historical data on a daily basis and trending it with growth expectations.
 This methodology works well for us since renewals of annual insurance consulting contracts are fairly repetitive year after year.

 Which method of cash flow forecasting do you prefer?

 – The indirect method is not going to help you with planning flows in treasury.
 It starts with net income and makes all sorts of adjustments, and that’s a somewhat abstract mechanism to reconcile a beginning and an ending cash balance on a balance sheet.

 With the direct method, we can truly see which cash inflows relate to specific customer receipts or businesses and which relate to specific activities on the disbursement side, like payroll, tax, and so forth.

 Are you seeing any disruptive technologies that could improve the process of cash forecasting?

 – We are trying to find applications for AI or machine learning where we hopefully see some ability to automate a process that I have described before as somewhat archaic.
 It is still manual.
 We still run a huge spreadsheet that we update and roll over into a new year quite manually.